 NOTE 2: The rationale for this restriction is that toolComponent.index serves to locate the toolComponent object defining the rule, and index serves to locate the rule within that toolComponent.
 If there is no relevant toolComponent object, neither of those properties is meaningful.
 On the other hand, properties such as id (§3.52.4), guid (§3.52.6), toolComponent.name (§3.54.3), and toolComponent.guid (§3.54.5) are useful for readability and for identification, even if the toolComponent itself is absent, so they are permitted.

-EXAMPLE: In this example, a tool defines a custom taxonomy (see §3.19.3) consisting of three taxa with ids "SUB", "INC1", and "INC2".
-The tool emits a result that falls into the taxa "SUB" and "INC2", but not into "INC1".
-According to relationships[0], "SUB" is a subset of "CA2101"; that is, every result that violates "CA2101" falls into the taxon "SUB".
-Therefore, it is not necessary to mention "SUB" in theResult.taxa.
+EXAMPLE: In this example, a tool defines a custom taxonomy (see §3.19.3) consisting of three taxa with ids "SUP", "INC1", and "INC2".
+The tool emits a result that falls into the taxa "SUP" and "INC2", but not into "INC1".
+According to relationships[0], "SUP" is a superset of "CA2101"; that is, every result that violates "CA2101" falls into the taxon "SUP".
+Therefore, it is not necessary to mention "SUP" in theResult.taxa.
 On the other hand, according to relationships[2], "INC2" is incomparable to "CA2101"; that is, the set of results that violate "CA2101" intersects with but is neither a superset nor a subset of the set of results that fall into the taxon "INC2".
 Therefore, it is necessary to mention "INC2" in theResult.taxa.

 { # A run object (§3.14). "tool": {